-Cryoablation uses extremely cold temperature to destroy cells.
-Cardiac catheter cryoablation is used to destroy selected heart cells.
+Cardiac catheter cryoablation uses cold to destroy certain heart cells.

-This procedure is done to disable heart cells that are creating an irregular heartbeat called arrhythmias.
-After the procedure, normal heart rhythm should be restored.
+This procedure is done to disable heart cells that cause uneven heartbeats called arrhythmias.
+After the procedure, the heartbeats should be normal.

 Prior to Procedure

-Your doctor will locate the origin of your arrhythmia.
-This will be done by setting off the arrhythmia with a special catheter tip.
-When the location is found, the area will be cooled with the tip of the catheter.
-If it is the right area, the cold will temporarily stop the arrhythmia.
-If it is not the right area, the tip is removed and the tissue will not have any damage.
+The doctor will locate the problem area.
+This will be done by setting off the arrhythmia with the catheter tip.
+When found, the area is cooled with the tip.
+The cold will temporarily stop the arrhythmia.
+The heart should then beat normally.
+If it is not the right area, the tip is removed.
+The tissue will not be damaged.

 You may feel some minor discomfort as the catheter is inserted.
-You may feel light-headed, experience a rapid heartbeat, or experience chest pain during the freezing process.
+You may feel lightheaded or feel a fast heartbeat or chest pain during the freezing process.